Algorithms for stochastic optimization with functional or expectation constraints: Numerical Experiment

 For solving this class of problems in machine learning, one widely accepted approach is to learn the metric in the first step and then solve the classification problem with the obtained optimal metric.
 However, this approach is not applicable to the online setting since once the dataset is updated with new samples, this approach has to go through all the samples to update $A$ and $\omega$.
 On the other hand, the CSPA algorithm optimizes the metric $A$ and classifier $\omega$ simultaneously, and only needs to take one new sample in each iteration.

 In this experiment, our goal is to test the solution quality of the CSPA algorithm with respect to the number of iterations.
 More specifically, we consider $2$ instances of this problem with different dimension ($d = 100$ and $200$, respectively).
 Since we are dealing with the online setting, our sample size for training $A$ and $\omega$ is increasing with the number of iterations.
 The size for the sample used to estimate the parameters and the one used to evaluate the quality of solution (or testing sample) are set to $100$ and $10,000$, respectively.
-Also, the parameters $T$ and $S$ in the 2-phase CSPA are given by \eqref{TNS2}.
 Within each trial, we test the objective and constraint value of the output solution over training sample and testing sample, respectively.
+Since $R$ is randomly picked up from all the series $\{\bar x_k, y_k\}$, we generate 5 candidate $R$, instead of one, in order to increase the probability of getting a better solution.
+Intuitively, the latter solutions in the series should be better than the earlier ones, hence, we also put the last pair of the solution $(\bar x_N, y_N)$ into the candidate list.
+In each trial, we compare these 6 candidate solutions.
+First, we choose three pairs with smallest constraint function values, then, choose the one with the smallest objective function value from these three selected solutions as our output solution.

-In Table 4.6, $\phi(\omega,A)$ and $g(A)$, respectively, denote the estimated objective and constraint values when the testing sample size $n = 500$ and $d =100$.
-Table 4.6 shows that the CSPA method converges very fast even when iteration number is less than 200.
-Table 4.7 and Table 4.8 shows the CSPA method decreases the objective value and constraint value as the sample size (number of iterations $N$) increases.
-These experiments demonstrate that we can improve both the metric and the classifier simultaneously by using the CSPA method as more and more data are collected.\\ {\bf Notations in Table 4.7 and 4.8.}\\ Obj.
+Table~\ref{CSPA_exd100} and Table~\ref{CSPA_exd200} shows the CSPA method decreases the objective value and constraint value as the sample size (number of iterations $N$) increases.
+These experiments demonstrate that we can improve both the metric and the classifier simultaneously by using the CSPA method as more and more data are collected.\\ {\bf Notations in Table~\ref{CSPA_exd100} and~\ref{CSPA_exd200}.}\\ Obj.
 Train: The objective function value using training sample at the output solution.\\ Cons.
 Train: The constraint function value using training sample at the output solution.\\ Obj.
 Test: The objective function value using testing sample at the output solution.\\ Cons.
 Test: The constraint function value using testing sample at the output solution.